4.4. Ghosts and hooks

 }

-The example below sets the value of func(x) to be x whenever x is even:
+The example below sets the initial value of map(x) to be x when x is even:

 }